-Abdominal bracing is a light contraction of your deep lower abdominals, and holding that very light contraction while maintaining normal breathing and moving your arms, legs and/or torso.
+Abdominal bracing is a light contraction of your deep lower abdominals and holding that very light contraction while maintaining normal breathing and moving your arms, legs and/or torso.
 Being able to effectively brace your abdominals will ensure your lower back and pelvis are stabilised and your pelvic floor is supported.

-Like your pelvic floor exercises, correct technique is crucial, and therefore it is another major focus of my 4-week NewMuma Program.
+As with your pelvic floor exercises, correct technique is crucial, and therefore it is another major focus of my 4-week NewMuma Program.
 Gentle progression is also very important.
 If you try to progress too quickly, or miss any stages of learning to brace your abdominals, you may have underlying deep abdominal muscle weakness, which could potentially cause back pain, or place downward pressure on your pelvic floor.

 3. Aim for 30-minutes of Low-Impact Activity Each Day

 Walking, postnatal exercise classes and swimming or aqua classes (once bleeding has stopped) are all great low-impact activities to include when you’re a new mum.
 These types of exercises are not only good for your physical health, but are also so good for your mental wellbeing and managing the additional stresses of caring for a newborn.

 However, remember that this is a time when you, your family and your new baby are all adjusting to a new chapter in your life.
 You will be dealing with the extra demands of being a new mum, feeding and interrupted sleep.
 So, be gentle with yourself.
 Start with short walks, about 10 minutes, then gradually increase a minute or two with each walk.
 Listen to your body, and ensure that the activity you include leaves you feeling energised with a lifted mood, and not exhausted.